mfadmitrenko/terraform-provider-clickhousedbops/docs/resources/grant_role.md

 subcategory: ""
 description: |-
   You can use the clickhousedbops_grant_role resource to grant a clickhousedbops_role to either a clickhousedbops_user or to another clickhousedbops_role.
-  When granting a role to a user, the role is automatically activated as a DEFAULT ROLE for that user.
   Known limitations:
   It's not possible to grant the same clickhousedbops_role to both a clickhousedbops_user and a clickhousedbops_role using a single clickhousedbops_grant_role stanza.
 You can do that using two different stanzas, one with grantee_user_name and the other with grantee_role_name fields set.Importing clickhousedbops_grant_role resources into terraform is not supported.
 ---